discourse/prometheus_exporter/README.md

 % bundle exec prometheus_exporter
 ```

+#### Instrumenting Request Queueing Time

+Request Queueing is defined as the time it takes for a request to reach your application (instrumented by this `prometheus_exporter`) from farther upstream (as your load balancer).
+A high queueing time usually means that your backend cannot handle all the incoming requests in time, so they queue up (= you should see if you need to add more capacity)

+As this metric starts before `prometheus_exporter` can handle the request, you must add a specific HTTP header as early in your infrastructure as possible (we recommend your load balancer or reverse proxy).

+Configure your HTTP server / load balancer to add a header `X-Request-Start: t=<MSEC>` when passing the request upstream.
+For more information, please consult your software manual.

+Hint: we aim to be API-compatible with the big APM solutions, so if you've got requests queueing time configured for them, it should be expected to also work with `prometheus_exporter`.

 ### Custom type collectors

 In some cases you may have custom metrics you want to ship the collector in a batch, in this case you may still be interested in the base collector behavior but would like to add your own special messages.